 - Need a Grant Writer?
 Each Fall UWM offers a course in grant writing.
 While students are responsible for identifying an agency to work with on their own, the CCBLLR often provides a list to the faculty member for students who are not well connected to the Milwaukee non-profit community.
 If you would like to work with a student on writing a grant for your agency, please contact us.

-- Have a business or technical writing project that needs to be done for a health care agency?
+- Have a writing project that needs to be done for your health care agency?
 We are currently looking for projects for Health Science 200: Allied Health Information Methods.
 If you work at an agency that would like to have students complete a professional writing project, please fill the form out this Health Science Writing Project Request Form.

 Like service-learning, field work and internships are academically based, but usually require a much larger time commitment and are geared to the development of very specific skills such as teaching, social work or nursing.
 Service-learning, on the other hand, does not focus on the acquisition of particular career skills, but rather helps students deepen their understanding of course content through experiences in the community and reflection in the classroom.